ProfBoc75/rtl_433_tests/tests/aok_5056/README.md

 {"time" : "@0.092766s", "model" : "STATION", "count" : 1, "num_rows" : 1, "rows" : [{"len" : 168, "data" : "63ce971d9c2a4e08c80a00308e0981982000000000"}], "codes" : ["{168}63ce971d9c2a4e08c80a00308e0981982000000000"]}
 ```

+but  ... the signal is sent 3 times exactly same values and crc algorithme is unknown.